 While the wildebeests are extraordinarily good at sniffing out water from the ground, the zebras help out in protecting and navigating the wildebeests keeping them on the course all through the year-long voyage driven mainly by their search of water and food, making the zebra and the wildebeest inseparable friends.

-The Serengeti ecosystem is one of the oldest in the world — the vegetation, fauna, and climate of the Serengeti ecosystem have remained the same for thousands of years.
+is one of the oldest in the world — the vegetation, fauna, and climate of the Serengeti ecosystem have remained the same for thousands of years.

 Wildebeests are known to operate using what researchers call swarm intelligence meaning they act upon problems encountered and bring about solutions as a unit.